c3lang/c3-web/src/content/docs/Language Common/attributes.md

 *Used for: any declaration*

-Marks a parameter, value etc. as must being used.
+Marks a declaration (parameter, value, etc) as needing to be used at least once.

 ### `@wasm `